hm-lang/core/proposals/README.md

-Subsequent subdirectories are separated using forward slashes, e.g., `\/relative/path/to/file` to reference the file at `./relative/path/to/file.hm`, and `..` is allowed between backslashes to go to the parent directory relative to the current directory, e.g., `\/../subdirectory_in_parent_directory/other/file`.
+Subsequent subdirectories are separated using forward slashes, e.g., `\/relative/path/to/file` to reference the file at `./relative/path/to/file.hm`, and `..` is allowed between forward slashes to go to the parent directory relative to the current directory, e.g., `\/../subdirectory_in_parent_directory/other/file`.
 Note that we don't include the `.hm` extension on the final file, and we allow underscores in file and directory names.